The Top Vegan Side Effects and Symptoms You Can Expect When Going Vegan

 After this first period of adjustment, and keeping in mind those basic nutritional guidelines to make sure you're getting all the nutrients you need, your body will go through so many wonderful changes that your own doctor will be asking you what you've been doing.
 It might take some tweaking and some adjustments as you go along on your journey, but my hope is that you too will find your little sweet spot, and the ideal balance that is right for you.

 Keep in mind that the list I'm sharing with you today are some of the things I personally experienced, or what I've heard from from our students, readers, family and friends who have transitioned into a vegan diet.
 By no means is this meant as medical or nutritional advice (although I will guide you to those resources here).
-I simply want to share my experiences and ease your mind if you might be a few weeks into your journey and have been wondering about the physical changes you've experienced.
+I simply want to share my experiences and ease your mind if you might be a few weeks into your journey and have been wondering about the physical changes you've experienced: “is this normal?”

 This is the mother of all disclaimers...